-Lord Jagannath, considered to be the Lord of the Universe, is a form of Lords Vishnu and Krisha.
+Puri is regarded by Hindus as one of the four holy Char Dham — sacred abodes associated with Lord Vishnu (the Hindu god of preservation) in India.
+Lord Jagannath is considered to be a form of Lord Vishnu, who has descended to earth to provide protection during the current Kali Yuga (dark age).
 He's the presiding deity of Odisha and is integrally worshiped by most households in the state.
 The culture of Jagannath worship is a unifying one that promotes tolerance, communal harmony, and peace.

 Important Features of the Temple

-The temple's inner courtyard is reached by climbing 22 steps from the main gate.
-There are approximately 30 smaller temples surrounding the main temple, and ideally they should all be visited before seeing the deities in the main temple.
+The temple's inner courtyard is reached by climbing 22 steps (called Baisi Pahacha) from the main gate.
+There are approximately 30 smaller temples surrounding the main temple, and ideally, they should all be visited before seeing the deities in the main temple.
 However, devotees who are short on time can make do with just visiting the three most important smaller temples beforehand.
 These are the Ganesh temple, Vimala temple, and Laxmi temple.

-At the western gate, you'll find a small museum called Niladri Vihar, which is dedicated to Lord Jagannath and the 12 incarnations of Lord Vishnu.
+- a small museum called Niladri Vihar near the western gate, dedicated to Lord Jagannath and the 12 incarnations of Lord Vishnu.

-In addition, the flags tied to the temple's Neela Chakra are changed every day at sunset (between 6 p.m. and 7 p.m.) in a ritual that's been going on for 800 years.
+In addition, the flags tied to the temple's Neela Chakra are changed every day at sunset in a ritual that's been going on for 800 years.
 Two members of the Chola family, which was given exclusive rights to hoist the flag by the king who built the temple, perform the fearless feat of climbing 165 feet without any support to affix new flags.
 The old flags are sold to a few lucky devotees.

 Allow a couple of hours to completely explore the temple complex.